wiringbits/fingerprint-reader-daemon/README.md

 cp $SDKDIR/Bin/Win64_x64/FScanners/NdmDigitalPersonaUareU/*.dll enroll-finger-from-scanner/build/classes/java/main
 cp -r $SDKDIR/Bin/Data enroll-finger-from-scanner/build/classes/java/main
 ```

+When you see the fingerprint reader connected but it's not detected by the app, it's likely a driver problem, be sure to install the official custom drivers from Neurotechnology, running one of the official examples is the best way to make sure your environment is setup properly, like `Neurotec_Biometric_11_1_SDK/Bin/Java
+simple-faces-sample.bat`, if this example can't read a fingerprint, this app won't be able either.

 ## Get a fingerprint
 You can use any http client (like postman, httpie, or even your webapp) to execute the following request `POST localhost:1212/fingerprints`, which will read a fingerprint from the connected device.